sdcondon/FlUnit/README.md

 - General ongoing:
   - Take some cues from the vstest adapter for mstest - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?
 - Specific, highest-priority first:
-  - *(Nov)* CallerArgumentExpression: check if .NET 6 / C# 10's CallerArgumentExpression could do away with the need for LINQ expressions for automatic assertion naming.
-If so, multitarget and replace LINQ in .NET 6 version.
   - *(Dec)* Add in initial test settings - initial settings likely to include allowing specification of strategy for result naming and duration records - overridable by inidividual tests (both of which currently make some "sensible" decisions which may not be appropriate in all situations.
   - *(Dec)* Look into parallelisation.
 Partition configuration likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
 Initial factoring of core logic away from VSTest-specific classes may happen as part of this - though I'm wary of needless complexity until such time as a second adapter exists.
 Also may provide more powerful trait specification as part of this (e.g. specify single trait at assembly level to give all tests a trait for their class/prop name).
   - *(Dec)* QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
 Perhaps `WithResultLabels`?
 Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
 Needs careful thought..